pr4deepr/GutAnalysisToolbox/README.md

 You can also watch tutorials for GAT on [Youtube](https://www.youtube.com/playlist?list=PLmBt1Dumq60p4mIFT4j7TP_PVRjbO55Oi).

 If you have any difficulties, suggestions or find any bugs, create a post under [Issues](https://github.com/pr4deepr/GutAnalysisToolbox/issues) or you could use the [Imagesc forum](https://forum.image.sc/).
 Feel free to use the [discussions](https://github.com/pr4deepr/GutAnalysisToolbox/discussions) if you'd like input on your analysis or would like to discuss relevant topics.
+Creating issues in GitHub requires a Github account.
+Click [this link](https://forms.gle/oEpFMtQo29Dr9AQT7) to access a Google form which does NOT require a Google account

 ## Installing and configuring GAT